 Education and Research

-Numerous programs incorporate strong sustainability themes, including the interdisciplinary Environmental Thought and Practice major, degrees in Urban and Environmental Planning, Architecture, Landscape Architecture, Civil and Environmental Engineering, Global Development Studies, and Environmental Sciences.
+Numerous programs incorporate strong sustainability themes.
+Programs include the interdisciplinary Environmental Thought and Practice major and degrees in Urban and Environmental Planning, Architecture, Landscape Architecture, Civil and Environmental Engineering, Global Development Studies, and Environmental Sciences.
 In addition, the Darden Graduate School of Business launched the Innovation for Sustainability MBA concentration in fall 2010.

 Morven Farm, a 2,913 acre historic estate located 10 miles from Grounds, is home to a unique interdisciplinary teaching and research program with strong ties to sustainability.
 The Morven Summer Institute is an intensive four-week program designed for people with interests in sustainability, design, food systems, and ecology.
 The program is open to UVA undergraduate and graduate students, students enrolled at other colleges or universities, rising high school juniors and seniors, and community members.